 Excerpt from Marion Proctor's 1969 book "Figure Skating"

-In his controversial February 12, 1976 article "John Curry's Path To Gold Strewn With Judges' Bias", Associated Press writer John Vinocur wrote, "the way [John] Curry skates... has been considered an insurrection, an offense, by the most crotchety of the figure skating judges.
+In his controversial February 12, 1976 article "John Curry's Path To Gold Strewn With Judges' Bias", Associated Press writer John Vinocur wrote, "The way [John] Curry skates... has been considered an insurrection, an offense, by the most crotchety of the figure skating judges.
 A German named Eugen Romminger two years ago said Curry was not virile enough and, that if he lived a lifetime, he could not vote for Curry as the best skater in the world.
 A former German champion, Sepp Schoenmetzler, admitted to having an irrational aversion for Curry as a skater.
 In each case the phrase that was never pronounced, but gnawed at the surface was this: John Curry does not conform to the only model of manliness that the old guard allowed."
-Curry was not the only skater of his era the judges could not reach a consensus on.
+John Curry was not the only skater of his era the judges could not reach a consensus on.

-In a March 2013 interview with PJ Kwong on the Open Kwong Dore podcast, the late, great Toller Cranston recalled his experience at the hands of the judges at the 1968 Canadian Championships in Vancouver, where he finished fourth with a score of 1585.1 points: "I had marks (and there were twenty competitors) from first until last... from one until twenty.
+In a March 2013 interview with PJ Kwong on the Open Kwong Dore podcast, the late, great Toller Cranston recalled his experience at the hands of the judges at the 1968 Canadian Championships in Vancouver, where he finished fourth: "I had marks (and there were twenty competitors) from first until last... from one until twenty.
 And that is so controversial really, actually so cruel...
 It was so hard to digest.
 That said, that event was the fuel that pushed me on for the next fifty years."
 It can be argued that Curry and Cranston both had the last laugh, winning medals at the 1976 Winter Olympic Games in Innsbruck, but it really wasn't that simple.
 In a sea of gray, both skaters courageously added bright strokes of colour to the landscape of skating.

 From John Curry being told that performing spirals after he reached 'a certain age' was inappropriate to coaches choosing soundtracks from "Rocky" and "The Lone Ranger" for young boy's skating programs, there's no denying that the skating world has historically perpetuated a restrained stereotype about what a male figure skater should look like.
 After all, skaters are often being evaluated by judges that are usually decades older than them.
 One wouldn't market a Nikki Minaj CD to a seventy year old anymore than they would be putting advertisements for denture adhesive in the latest edition of Teen Scream.
 If a little boy wanted to skate to Madonna or Britney Spears, there are absolutely coaches out there who would say no... and that's a real shame.
-Is homophobia rampant in skating in 2018?
+Is homophobia rampant in skating in the modern day?
 Absolutely not.
 However, if history has one lesson to teach us it is that the skating world has traditionally - and continues to - subtly expect certain things from male skaters.
 Old habits die hard.

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.